-Be proactive about communicating with your donors and transparent in explaining that your nonprofit’s tax-exempt status has been revoked – and explain why.
+Tell your donors and be transparent in explaining that your nonprofit’s tax-exempt status has been revoked – and explain why.
 You can assure donors that while donations given before the effective date of revocation are still deductible, future gifts are not, until such time as the nonprofit receives recognition from the IRS that is it once again tax-exempt.

 If your donors need more information on the deductibility of their gifts, refer them to IRS Publication 526 (describes that gifts are deductible only when given to a “qualified” organization) and IRS Publication 557 (p.
 20).
 Donors to charitable nonprofit organizations may rely on the organization’s determination letter or listing in IRS Publication 78 to determine the deductibility of contributions until the IRS publishes a notice on IRS.gov that the organization’s 501(c)(3) exempt status has been automatically revoked.

 2. File Your Tax Returns.

 The nonprofit will be required to file the appropriate tax return and pay the income taxes applicable to the period of time during which the nonprofit is not tax-exempt.

 3. Get Your Tax-Exempt Status Reinstated.

 If your nonprofit organization wants to be reinstated, you must file a new exemption application and pay the appropriate fees.
 501(c)(3) entities will file IRS Form 1023.
 Most other exempt organizations will file IRS Form 1024.
 Call us to get started on the reinstatement process.

 Seek “Retroactive Reinstatement.”
 Nonprofits that re-apply may request in a letter to the IRS that the reinstatement of their tax-exempt status be retroactive to the date of their original tax-exempt recognition, but the IRS will grant that request only if it determines that there was “reasonable cause” for the nonprofit to have missed the filing deadlines.
 Make sure to follow instructions on the IRS website for requesting “retroactive reinstatement” of your organization’s tax-exempt status.

 4. Consider Fiscal Sponsorship in the Meantime.